What’s the story of Inspiring Melinda?

 I help people.
 I always have.
 I always will.

-I have a real passion for wanting to help women to change their boring, dull existences they have and transform them into women who know their self-worth, their own strengths, their own brilliance and for them to love themselves.
+I have a real passion for supporting women, to transform them into empowered beings who know their self-worth, their strengths, their brilliance and love themselves.

 In a nut shell that is where the whole idea of Inspiring Melinda comes from.